 How to Lower Your Monthly Mortgage Payment

-Here are five ways to lower your monthly payment.
-You can explore all these using the mortgage calculator.
+There are several strategies you can use to lower your monthly mortgage payment, and you can explore the impact of each one using the mortgage calculator.